tangbao/NJ-MVC-Appointment-Helper/README.md

 `/help` Show the help message.

-`/updateauth` Update the authorized user list so that you do not need to restart the bot.
+`/updateconfig` Update the config so that you do not need to restart the bot.
 Admin user only.

 ## Examples